 Throughout the year, the Administrative Commander coordinates sessions of the Citizens Police Academy with classes covering Investigations, DUI Enforcement, Identity Theft, and Forensic Pathology/Anthropology.
 Experts from the police department and outside agencies assisted in these areas of instruction.

-Other activities performed include the scheduling and administration of officers, CSO’s and civilian personnel going to training classes, continuing efforts to complete the ILEAP accreditation process, and preliminary work for the FY 2011-12 budget.
+Other activities performed include the scheduling and administration of officers, CSO’s and civilian personnel going to training classes, continuing efforts to complete the ILEAP accreditation process, and preliminary work for each fiscal year's budget.

-The department has six Community Service Officers, (CSO’s), one Property Clerk, two Parking Enforcement Officers, (PEO’s) and four part-time Info Techs.
+The department has Community Service Officers (CSO’s), a Property Management Technician, Parking Enforcement Officers (PEO’s) and part-time Info Techs.
 This group is the backbone of the department, handling their day-to-day assignments as well as assisting the Police, Fire and Public Works departments with various additional duties.
 Community Service Officers and our part-time Info Techs man the non-emergency police desk twenty-four hours a day, seven days a week.
-The CSO Coordinator is the Quartermaster for the sworn officers.
+The CSO Manager is the Quartermaster for the sworn officers.
 Uniforms for new officers are purchased, as well as any uniform items officers may need throughout the year.
 Some other specific duties handled by this department include:

 Additionally, the PEO’s work six days a week, patrolling the parking areas of town and looking for ticket scofflaws.